Information for visa applications will be updated in April 2024.

-Once you receive your Letter of Acceptance, your placement in Spain has been officially assigned.
+Once you receive your Letter of Acceptance (Carta de Nombramiento), your placement in Spain has been officially assigned.
 Now it's time for you to apply for your visa.
 You must apply for a visa before leaving for Spain.
+Know that you will be applying for a student/study visa with certain requirements for this type of visa waived because of your participation in NALCAP.

 Visas are issued by the Consulates General of Spain in Canada under the jurisdiction of the Ministry of Foreign Affairs of Spain, not the Ministry of Education.
-They are consular matters and as such we have no authority over their rules, regulations and policies.
-Please direct all questions pertaining to visas to your local Consulate General of Spain.
+Visas are consular matters and as such we have no authority over their rules, regulations and policies.
+Please study carefully all the instructions for your visa application and direct questions pertaining to visas to your local Consulate General of Spain.

 The guidelines below have all the necessary information on how to apply for a visa and they will take you through the process.
 In addition, you will find important information concerning the steps that you must take once you have arrived in Spain, in order to validate your student visa and secure a residency card.